manfeili27/manfeili27.github.io/index.md

 filename: index
 ---

-I am an PhD candidate in the Department of Economics in the Department of Economics at Ludwig-Maximilians-Universität München (LMU Munich).
+I am an PhD candidate in the Department of Economics at Ludwig-Maximilians-Universität München (LMU Munich).

 My research interests are conusmer economics, demographic economics, and busniss economics.